sgoldenlab/simba/docs/Scenario1.md

 ### Step 3: Import DLC Tracking Data
 In this step, you will import your pose-estimation tracking data from DeepLabCut in CSV file format.
 For the pilot videos, this means that you should have 20 individual CSV files corresponding to each of the individual videos.

 >*Note*: DLC outputs CSV files with exceptionally long file names.
-We have included a function that will automatically copy the DLC CSV, remove the excess DLC notations from the filename, and paste the new .SV within the SimBA project.
+We have included a function that will automatically copy the DLC CSV, remove the excess DLC notations from the filename, and paste the new CSV within the SimBA project.
 The new CSV will now have the same name as the corresponding video.
 The original DLC output CSV will still be present in its original folder.

 ![](/images/importcsv.PNG "importcsv")